Untangling the Effects of Down-Sampling and Selection in Genetic Programming: Conclusion

 \section{Conclusion}

-In this work, we extended previous studies that evaluated the efficacy of random and informed down-sampling in the context of lexicase selection.
-Here, we show that both random and informed down-sampling may also benefit GP systems that use fitness-proportionate or tournament selection.
-For fitness-proportionate, tournament, and lexicase selection, applying some form of down-sampling either helped or had no significant effect on problem-solving success (across four program synthesis and four symbolic regression problems).
+In this work, we extended previous studies that evaluated the efficacy of random and informed down-sampling in the context of lexicase selection \citep{hernandez_random_2019,Helmuth2021benefits,boldi_informed_2023}.

+Here, we show that the problem-solving benefits of both random and informed down-sampling generalize to other selection schemes, including fitness-proportionate selection, tournament selection and other diversity preserving selection schemes like implicit fitness sharing (IFS).
 This result suggests that evolutionary computing practitioners should experiment with different forms of down-sampling in combination with their preferred selection methods, as it can be used to improve problem-solving success by reallocating per-generation computational savings to running a deeper evolutionary search.

-Previous studies have shown that the benefits of down-sampling stem from reallocating the computational savings to running an evolutionary search for more generations or evaluating more individuals~\cite{Helmuth2021benefits,hernandez_random_2019,Ofria:2019:GPTP}.
+Previous studies have shown that the benefits of down-sampling stem from reallocating the computational savings to running an evolutionary search for more generations or evaluating more individuals~\citep{Helmuth2021benefits,hernandez_random_2019,Ofria:2019:GPTP}.
 We hypothesize that this explanation holds across each of the selection schemes that we tested in this work.
-We did, however, find that different selection schemes benefited more or less from the addition of down-sampling: fitness-proportionate selection seemed to benefit the least, while lexicase selection benefited from down-sampling on all eight problems.
-We hypothesize that populations evolving under lexicase selection are more diverse and therefore benefit the most from the extra generations afforded by down-sampling.
-In contrast, fitness-proportionate and tournament selection are known to be susceptible to premature convergence to local optima and might not always benefit from more generations of evolution; that is, if an entire population is stuck on a local optimum, tournament and fitness-proportionate selection have no built-in mechanisms to escape in subsequent generations.
+We did, however, find that different selection schemes benefited more or less from the addition of down-sampling: fitness-proportionate selection seemed to benefit the least, while lexicase, implicit fitness sharing, and even tournament selection with $t=30$ benefited from down-sampling on five of the six problems.

+We also detected that some selection schemes benefit more or less from the inclusion of informed down-sampling.
+Specifically, we found that for both lexicase selection and implicit fitness sharing multiple configurations using informed down-sampling significantly improved problem solving success over random down-sampling by including more unique and distinct cases in the down-samples.
+We hypothesize that populations evolving under lexicase selection or IFS are more diverse and therefore benefit the most from the extra generations of informative cases that are afforded by informed down-sampling.
-We did not observe consistent differences between random and informed down-sampling.
-The best choice of down-sampling method depended on the selection strategy and the problem.
-Future work should investigate the interaction between down-sampling and selection methodology further to determine when informed down-sampling should be used over different down-sampling strategies.